 The points we wanted to cover here are the starting point for conducting a good audit before tackling the redesign of your website.
 Our experience has taught us that the success of a good redesign starts before the design process begins.

 Kiosk, Hubspot’s solution partner, is able to audit your site for you, and provide you with a useful overview of the strengths and weaknesses of your current website.
-Our assessment will help you focus your attention in terms of where you need to spend the most time to make improvements.

-Request a free audit of your websiteTalk to one of our web specialists.
-You will receive a free, no-obligation audit of your current website so you can start off on the right foot right away. |
+Talk to one of our web specialists.
+You will receive a free, no-obligation audit of your current website so you can start off on the right foot right away.

-Request a free audit of your websiteTalk to one of our web specialists.
+Talk to one of our web specialists.
 You will receive a free, no-obligation audit of your current website so you can start off on the right foot right away.